Skip to Content

 By default, Tracearr uses the MaxMind GeoLite2 database locally — all IP lookups happen on your server and no data is sent externally.
 This keeps your users’ IP addresses private.

 In Settings → General, you can enable “Enhanced GeoIP Lookup”.
 When enabled, Tracearr sends IP addresses to Plex’s GeoIP service (plex.tv/api/v2/geoip) which may return more accurate results.
+This works for all media servers, not just Plex.
 The local MaxMind database is used as a fallback.

 OptionPrivacyAccuracy